 Brake Disc MOT Advisory vs Failure UK

 The full 2026 DVSA inspection manual rules on brake disc condition.
-What each defect category means, how long you have to act on an advisory, and the manufacturer minimum thickness framework used by every UK MOT inspector.
+What each defect category means, how long you have to act on an advisory, and why there is no MOT disc-thickness limit despite what many drivers assume.

 Quick Answer